-- 1. Develop an understanding of the actuarial profession, what actuaries do, and how they do it.

-- 2. Develop a knowledge base and proficiency in the core subjects needed for entry into the profession.
+- 1. Develop an understanding of the actuarial profession, what actuaries do, and how they do it. - 2.
+Develop a knowledge base and proficiency in the core subjects needed for entry into the profession.

 - 3. Develop an appreciation for the linkages between these core subjects.

 - 4. Develop the critical and analytical thinking skills necessary for success in the profession.

 - 5. Develop the communication skills that are essential in the business environment.

 - 6. Develop the learning skills necessary for continued success in the profession.

 - ASC301: Financial Mathematics (4 hours)

-- o ASC302: Probability (4 hours)
+- ASC302: Probability (4 hours)

 - ECO124: Principles of Economics I Microeconomics (4 hours)

 - ECO225: Principles of Economics II Macroeconomics (4 hours)

 - MAT160: Calculus I (4 hours)

 - AND -MAT160L: Calculus I Laboratory

 - MAT161: Calculus II (4 hours)

 - AND -MAT161L: Calculus II Laboratory

 - MAT207: Calculus III (4 hours)

 - Courses offered by the program:

-- ASC301: Financial Mathematics (4 hours)

-- ASC302: Probability (4 hours)

-- ASC380: Internship in Actuarial Science (4 TO 16 hours)

-- ASC401: Financial Economics (4 hours)

-- ASC402: Life Contingencies (4 hours)

-- ASC480: Internship in Actuarial Science (4 TO 16 hours)

-- · Applied Physics/Engineering Dual Degree Program
+- ASC301: Financial Mathematics (4 hours) - ASC302: Probability (4 hours) - ASC380: Internship in Actuarial Science (4 TO 16 hours) - ASC401: Investment and Financial Markets (4 hours) - ASC402: Long-Term Actuarial Mathematics (4 hours) - ASC480: Internship in Actuarial Science (4 TO 16 hours) - Applied Physics/Engineering Dual Degree Program

-Greg Gabrielsen Distinguished Lecturer
+Greg Gabrielsen Distinguished Lecturer Aimee Hubiak Lecturer in Engineering

-Scott Greene Lecturer Tate Wilson Senior Lecturer
+Tate Wilson Senior Lecturer